-At the other campuses, phones are located in public areas of buildings including parking garages, elevators, residence hall complexes, administration buildings, and numerous outdoor locations.
-These phones have (2) buttons, the first one is a RED button if pushed it directly goes to Campus Safety Dispatch, and the second one is BLACK, this button will allow the caller to make a call using extension numbers only.
+On the other campuses, phones are located in public areas of buildings, including parking garages, elevators, residence hall complexes, administration buildings, and numerous outdoor locations.
+These phones have (2) buttons; the first is a RED button; if pushed directly to Campus Safety Dispatch, and the second is BLACK; this button will allow the caller to make a call using only extension numbers.